diffgram/diffgram/sdk/readme.md

 output_image = graphs_brain.visual(output_image)
 ```

-Imagine the "page" brain may only need a few thousands pages, most pages look the same.
+Imagine the "page" brain, most pages look the same, so it will need less data
+and less retraining to reach an acceptable level of performance.
-Then you can have a seperate network that gets retrained often to detect items of interest on the page.
+Then you can have a seperate network that gets retrained often to detect items of interest on the page (ie graphs).

 ![](https://storage.googleapis.com/diffgram-002/public/github/graph_example.png)